daijiaweicb/Outdoor-Photography-Helmet-with-Physical-Condition-Monitoring/README.md

 1. Keep the camera at a certain elevation angle with horizontal level to record the view in front even when climbers are focusing on the road.

-2. Take videos of the view.
+2. Take videos of the view in front.

+3. Provide data like the current temperature, angle and time.

 ### Mode 2 Selfie and condition monitoring
 <p align="left">